-</b>While discussing the prevailing scholarship in Indian academia during the era of the Left, which corresponds to the period of dominance of scholars like Irfan Habib and Romila Thapar, Meenakshi Jain mentions that their stranglehold on Indian academia was complete.
+While discussing the prevailing scholarship in India academia during the era of the Left, which corresponds to the period of dominance of scholars like Irfan Habib and Romila Thapar, she mentions that their stranglehold on Indian academia was complete.
 They exercised complete control on all the funding agencies and all the students who wanted to do research had to do research under them and from their point of view.
 So it was very difficult for a person who did not share their ideology or way of thinking to make a mark as a historian or as a scholar.
-So, if anybody had a different or contrarian view or wanted to chart out their own path, it was a very lonely path and they were on their own.
+So if anybody had a different or contrarian view or wanted to chart out their own path, it was a very lonely path and they were just on their own.

 For example, Jadunath Sarkar had done an extensive empirical study of the Mughal Empire in the context of Indian history by clearly delineating various aspects like administration, agriculture and so on.
-However, the Left tried to belittle this evidence-based approach of Indian history.
+However the Left tried to belittle this evidence-based approach of Indian history.
 In a recent biography of Jadunath Sarkar the scholar is astonished to note that Irfan Habib in his book, “Agrarian System of Mughal India” does not refer to Jadunath Sarkar even once.
-In a sense, non-Left historians have been systematically wiped out of the pages of history, so that the Left does not have to deal with uncomfortable facts which do not suit their narrative.
+In a sense, non-Left historians have been systematically wiped out of the pages of history, so that the Left does not have to deal with uncomfortable facts which does not suit their narrative.

 I survived for the simple reason I didn’t want any patronage from anyone.
 I was not looking for a job.
 I had a small job which was enough to see me through… I never tried because getting my books published was such a headache.
-Every book of mine — I think I have made a notable contribution to the subjects on which I have written — was rejected by every publisher because the manuscript would go to Left scholars… For example, one book that was a very detailed study on Hindu-Muslim relations in the medieval period was sent to a reviewer and the reviewer said this s a very serious work and it takes note of everything that has been written on the subject but I would advise the publisher to write that “It is a Hindu view of Hindu-Muslim relations”.
-So naturally the publisher got frightened and he said, ‘I’m very sorry, but I cannot publish it because it says Hindu view.’
+Every book of mine, I think I have made a notable contribution to the subjects on which I have written but every book of mine was rejected by every publisher because the manuscript would go to Left scholars… And for example one book that was as very detailed study on Hindu-Muslim relations in the Medieval period, that was sent to a reviewer and the reviewer said this s a very serious work and it takes note of everything that has been written on the subject but I would advise the publisher to write “It is a Hindu view of Hindu-Muslim relations”.
+So naturally the publisher got frightened and he said “I’m very sorry, but I cannot publish it because it says Hindu view”.

 The India They Saw